r3to/White-Labelling-Swift-App/README.md

 #endif
 ```

-## Adding A New customer
+## Adding A New Customer

 1. Creating subdirectory
 2. Adding directory to `$(CLIENT_PATHS)` in [`BaseWhiteLabelConfiguration.xcconfig`](./BaseWhiteLabelConfiguration.xcconfig)
-3. Creating new Build configurations (Debug and Release)
+3. Creating new build configurations (Debug and Release)
     - Duplicate existing configurations
     - Set `$(CLIENT)` to the correct name
     - -> TODO: have a base implementation, that can be copy-pasted
-4. Create a Build Scheme for the new customer
+4. Create a build scheme for the new customer
 5. Adjust configuration to match the customers specification

 ## Considerations

-- Multiple targets become messy
+- Multiple targets can become messy
-- Separate Icons, certificates and configuration per App
+- Separate icons, certificates and configuration per App
 - Simple is better than complicated
+- Possible alternative: use Swift packages for different components and configurations